Weather calculators

 Can I enter dew point instead of humidity?

-What do the risk levels mean?
+What do the NWS risk levels mean?

-When is it dangerous to work outside?
+When is outdoor work risky?

 Mathematical Reference Note